microsoft/dicom-ohif/README.md

 ### Test the installation
-- Browse to the `cdnEndpoint` to access OHIF viewer
+- Browse to the `cdnEndpoint` to access OHIF viewer for non-private link DICOM service.
+- For private link enabled DICOM service, browse to the `storageAccountWebEndpoint` to access OHIF viewer with `useSharedAccessBuffer: 'FALSE'` set in \Storageaccount\$web\app-config.js.

 > You can do additional Domain and CDN configurations as need.